I once heard Jack Graham, the pastor of Prestonwood Baptist Church in Texas, tell a great story in his sermon. The story went as follows.

 At that point, the store manager came out of the back, and the couple immediately reported what the parrot had said.
 The manager said, “Oh no, is that crazy bird doing that again?
 I’ve warned him about that.”
 Then the manager walked over to the bird, grabbed it by its neck, and swatted its backside a few times with his hand.
 The bird took its punishment and squawked in pain, after which the manager returned it to its perch.

 Graham’s point was that critics are everywhere.
-So, with this story in mind, if you are doing something that you know is right, don’t let your critics get you down.
+Therefore, if you are doing something that you know is right, don’t let your critics get you down.
 Just keep on doing what God has you doing.